A prerequisite for the long-term success of our company is to identify opportunities and risks at an early stage and to exploit or manage them.

 Organisation of the RMS and ICS

-- Details on the description of the main features of the CMS can be found in chapter 2.3 summarised non-financial statement of METRO AG.
+- Details on the description of the main features of the CMS can be found in chapter 2 principles of the group – 1.3 combined non-financial statement of METRO AG.

 Risk management process

 We only assume business risks if they are considered to be manageable and if the associated opportunities promise an appropriate increase in our value.
-We bear the risks associated with the core processes of the wholesale business ourselves.
-These core processes include the procurement and sale of merchandise and services, the development and implementation of business models as well as decisions about store locations.
-Risks associated with supporting processes are mitigated within the group or transferred to third parties where reasonable.
+We bear and manage the risks associated with the core processes ourselves.
+These core processes include the development and implementation of business models or the procurement of merchandise and services.
+Risks associated with supporting processes are mitigated within the group to the extent possible, or transferred to third parties where reasonable.
 We generally do not assume risks that are related neither to core nor to supporting processes.
-Risks assessed as probable are included in our business plans.
+Risks assessed as probable are included in our corporate planning.

 Risks are identified and assessed in the annual risk inventory for METRO AG and its subsidiaries.
 This is based on a group-wide standardised risk catalogue.
 In addition, business model-specific risks are supplemented locally.